 In announcing the proclamation, Mayor Jackson of Palacios, which is located on the Texas Gulf Coast between Houston and Corpus Christi, somewhat inaccurately said, “It just occurred to me that no one has ever made those little fellas welcome.
 So we – the Town Council – issued a proclamation to make it official.”

-Urantia (Del Rio, Texas)
+The UFO landing pad in Urantia (Del Rio, Texas)

 Del Rio businesswoman Barbara Petsch, who ran Dilly-Dilly Art & Gifts on Highway 90 West, thought welcoming UFOs to Texas sounded like an excellent idea.
 She and two of her closest friends started Skylight 606 to construct a UFO-theme park named Urantia outside of Del Rio, Texas.
 The theme park was never finished, but the group did complete a 60-foot circular concrete UFO landing pad in 1977.
 The area is closed to the public now, but you can still see Skylight 606’s landing pad on Google Maps.